andybrewer/mack/README.md

 ```

 ### Workflow: Open applications
-Interact with any Mac application from your code, like opening Finder to the right folder, or opening a URL to a HowTo video.
+Interact with any Mac application from your code, like opening a URL to a HowTo video.
 ```
 package main